Vampaier2/Born2beroot-/README.md

  ## 🔸Password Quality

-- While on root do: `sudo apt-get install libpam-pwquality`
+- While on root do: `sudo apt-get install libpam-pwquality` -> Installs libpam-pwquality package, which enhances password security by enforcing strong password policies through PAM (Pluggable Authentication Modules)
 - In `sudo vim /etc/pam.d/common-password` you need to add a few commands after `retry=3:`
 - `maxrepeat=3` (maximum of 3 characters can be repeated in a row)
 - `minlen=10` (minimum 10 characters on the password)